theultraduffmaster/data-project/README.md

 ### Search using mutliple parameters
 You can also search using multiple parameters to narrow down your search E.G. http://www.galway.ie/galwayparklocatorapi/galwayparks/?[filter]=[parameter]&[filter]=[parameter] Is what you would use replacing filter with things like area and opening hours and the parameters to things like "CITY-CENTRE" and "MON-SUN".
-The ? just starts a query string.
+To search for multiple parameters just use & and add another parameter you want to look for The ? just starts a query string.
+This is also a GET method.

 **JSON Results by Multiple parameters**
 ```json